Tylan Language

 Infinitive kaun kaunno

-The verb tvashon has no past tense forms or passive participle.
+The verb tvashon has no past tense forms.

 tvashon conjugation